-Own the great outdoors without incident with these 12 emergency kit musts
+Own the great outdoors without incident with these 12 survival kit musts

 The FlashTorch Mini is an exceptional multitool to pack in an emergency kit.
 The flashlight itself dishes out more than 2,000 lumens to light up the night while also generating enough heat to ignite combustible material, making the FlashTorch perfect for starting fires on the fly.
 When set upright and set to full power, the powerful lens can be used to heat a small pan for cooking meals.
 Read our full review here.

-Frontiersman Bear Spray
+Counter Assault Bear Spray

 Most encounters with bears ensue without incident, however, when dealing with wildlife, there’s always the potential for danger.
 If you happen to come across an aggressive bear on the trail or if one approaches your campsite, bear spray is a great way to protect yourself from a distance.
-This Frontiersman model allows you to spray a bear up to 30 feet away.
+This option from Counter Assault gives users the ability to spray a bear up to 30 feet away.
 A canister of bear spray isn’t necessary for all trips, though the item is certainly something to consider.